trollaklass/troll-of-fame-java/README.md

 #### [Bonus] Step 6 - Injection

 **Injective properties** check that different inputs lead to different outputs, i.e. there aren't 2 different inputs that lead to the same output, i.e. each output has at most 1 input.
+This is a useful property whenever you need to ensure an output can only be reached by a single input; e.g. a hash function, or a function that takes a person and returns its Social Security Number (imagine if 2 persons had the same SSN!)

 - For any `troll` and any 2 elves `elf1` and `elf2`, assuming `elf1` is different from `elf2`, `troll` after killing `elf1` must be different from `troll` after killing `elf2`
 - Write an **injective property** test to check that